MaxEichinger43/FibonaciiCalculator/README.md

-# FibonaceiCalculator
+# FibonaciiCalculator
-#This ist an Calculator for an input number by the user, outputting Fibonacei-numbers
+#This ist an Calculator for an input number by the user, outputting Fibonacii-numbers